Pulmonary Langerhans cell histiocytosis

 Pulmonary Langerhans cell histiocytosis (PLCH) may be seen as part of widespread involvement in patients with disseminated Langerhans cell histiocytosis or more frequently as a distinct entity in young adult smokers.
 This article focuses on the latter.

 Pulmonary Langerhans cell histiocytosis is usually identified in young adults (20-40 years of age).
 A history of current or previous cigarette smoking is identified in up to 95% of cases 1,4.
-It is a rare disorder with no well-established gender predilection, which appears to be more common in Caucasian populations 4.
+It is a rare disorder with no well-established gender predilection, which appears to be more common in White populations 4.

 Presentation is usually with dyspnea or non-productive cough.
 Other symptoms include constitutional symptoms (fatigue and weight loss), pleuritic chest pain, or spontaneous pneumothorax 1,4.
 Up to a quarter of patients are asymptomatic.

 Langerhans cells proliferate in the bronchiolar and bronchial epithelium, forming granulomas.
 It is postulated that as these cellular granulomas evolve, peripheral fibrosis forms resulting in traction on the central bronchiole which becomes cyst-like 3.
-This explains the presumed evolution from a nodule, through cavitating nodule and thick-walled cysts, to the 'stable' thin-walled cysts 3,4.
+This explains the presumed evolution from a nodule, through cavitating nodule and thick-walled cysts, to the "stable" thin-walled cysts 3,4.
 An immune-mediated mechanism has been postulated, although an inciting agent has not been isolated 4.
 This proliferation is accompanied by inflammation and granuloma formation.
 Electron microscopy may reveal characteristic Birbeck granules 1,2.

 More recent evidence suggests that pulmonary Langerhans cell histiocytosis represents a myeloid neoplasm with inflammatory properties 9.